zlatinb/muwire/README.md

 ### Building

-You need JRE 8 or newer.
+You need JDK 8 or newer.
 After installing that and setting up the appropriate paths, just type

 ```
 ./gradlew clean assemble